Customer Portal Features & Best Practices: What Your Software Needs

 What makes a good customer portal?

-A good customer portal enables users to access all the information they need while being able to engage with the service provider.
-The portal features range from allowing customers to self-service their subscription to uploading files and accessing invoices.
+A good customer portal combines essential features with thoughtful implementation.
+It enables users to access information they need while being able to engage with the service provider.
+Key features include self-service options, secure authentication, file management, and intuitive navigation designed with user experience in mind.

 What information can a user see in their customer portal?

-Depending on the support portal software used, users can access everything from invoices to orders and forms they have submitted.
-A powerful customer portal can even embed external reports.
+Depending on the software used, users can access everything from invoices to orders and forms they have submitted.
+A powerful customer portal can also embed external reports, knowledge base articles, and personalized content based on their service history.

 Portal features should improve the customer experience